- Child Custody

 - Child Support

-Attorney Robert Reid McInvale of Houston utilizes his experience in child custody law to provide you with the following article on the custody rights of fathers.
+Attorney Robert Reid McInvale of Lubbock utilizes his experience in child custody law to provide you with the following article on the custody rights of fathers.
 His goal is to help dispel the myths surrounding child custody outcomes and father’s rights.

 According to several sections of the Texas Family Code, the primary consideration of the court in determining issues of physical and legal custody of children, and access to a child, will always primarily be the best interests of the child.
 The court will also consider the qualifications of the parties requesting custody of a child regardless of the sex of either the parent making the request or of the child in question.
 Therefore, the myth that the law favors the mother in matters of child custody is dispelled in a very real, legal sense, at least in the state of Texas.